FAQs

 Can I take courses at a Community College?

 UC Davis students are allowed to take courses at other UC’s during the summer.
 Students who wish to take course during the regular academic term (not summer) will need to get permission from their college.
-Also, if it is your senior year, please contact the College of Letters and Sciences regarding senior residency.
+Also, if it is your senior year, please contact your college regarding senior residency.

 Do courses taken abroad count toward the major?